-CPP organizational consultant Michael Segovia met with the founders of ForUs and led them through a training session designed to shed light on how ForUs functioned as a team identifying what they were doing well, what could use some improvement, and what might be holding them back.
-Segovia used the MBTI® Team Performance Accelerator to offer ForUs a penetrating look at its styles of work, communication, learning, and other functions, at both an individual and team level.
+The Myers-Briggs Company's organizational consultant Michael Segovia met with the founders of ForUs and led them through a training session designed to shed light on how ForUs functioned as a team- identifying what they were doing well, what could use some improvement, and what might be holding them back.
+Segovia used the MBTI® tool to offer ForUs a penetrating look at its styles of work, communication, learning, and other functions, at both an individual and team level.